Harold Covington: Writing career

 In addition to his leadership of various neo-Nazi organizations, Covington was also a prolific writer in the form of both blogs and books, publishing 11 novels in total.
-Academic Jeffrey Kaplan praised his writing ability, saying he was perhaps the most skilled propagandist ever produced by American neo-Nazism, and said that "even the writings of the Commander himself, George Lincoln Rockwell, were but candles in the wind before the blast of Covington’s purple prose."
-Kaplan noted his collection of produced writings as "voluminous", with an "unusual capacity for self-analysis" for a neo-Nazi.
+His most influential book is his non-fiction political work, The March Up Country.
+Academic Jeffrey Kaplan noted his writing ability, saying he was perhaps the most skilled propagandist ever produced by American neo-Nazism; he further said that "even the writings of the Commander himself, George Lincoln Rockwell, were but candles in the wind before the blast of Covington’s purple prose."
+Kaplan noted his body of work as "voluminous", with an "unusual capacity for self-analysis" for a neo-Nazi.
+Stephen E. Atkins attributed his motive for fiction writing to his lack of popularity within the white supremacist movement, which hindered his organizational abilities.

-His books were all self-published and print on demand, outsourcing the production and distribution to an unrelated company.
+He finished his book, Rose of Honor, in 1980.
+He claimed to The News and Observer at this time that he made money writing ghost stories under a pseudonym that he refused to reveal.
+His books were self-published in later decades through print on demand services, outsourcing the production and distribution to an unrelated company.
 Covington promoted this approach and said it helped him avoid the publication pitfalls and censorship that befell other far-right extremist literature like The Turner Diaries.

-Genres he wrote in included occult, medievalist, gothic, crime, and historical fiction; Covington claimed that there was "a political and racial message somewhere" in all of his books.
+As Covington had a personal interest in the occult and black magic, such topics were reflected in his works; he wrote in genres focusing on the occult, medievalist, gothic, crime, and historical fiction; Covington claimed that there was "a political and racial message somewhere" in all of his books.
 He is best known for his series of four Northwest Independence novels that began in 2003, the Northwest series: A Distant Thunder, A Mighty Fortress, The Hill of the Ravens, The Brigade.
 The series focuses on a white separatist insurgency that overthrows a defective American government in the Pacific Northwest.
 Within this series Covington had a self-insert character as the "Old Man" who advises the main characters.